For some reason, killing off Superman

 .
 When it attacks Metropolis, Superman must unleash all of his hidden power

-to stop it, killing Doomsday but also getting mortally wounded in the process.
+to stop it, killing Doomsday but also getting mortally wounded in the process (they were fighting at night, though, when Supes was weakest and most deprived of sunlight).
 He dies in Lois Lane

-'s arms', while his ragged cape ended up hung on a pole as a sort of tragic flag: possibly the most effective visual ever seen in comic book history.
+'s arms, and his ragged cape ended up hung on a pole as a sort of tragic flag in what's possibly the most effective visual ever seen in comic book history.